 The core technology for the carbon capture system uses a proprietary amine‐based solvent carbon dioxide capture system developed by Mitsubishi Heavy Industries America, Inc., (MHIA).
 An earlier iteration of the technology was successfully implemented in 2016 by MHIA on a slipstream from a coal-fired boiler at the Petra Nova Plant in Texas.

-Even though the San Juan project was unable to proceed due to owners’ disputes regarding transfer of the power plant, the FEED study is being used to accelerate the development of other projects.
+The San Juan Project FEED study is being used to accelerate the development of other projects.